MicrosoftDocs/data-integration/data-integration/gateway/data-connection-auditing.md

 We're excited to announce auditing for all activity on data source connections within Fabric for the following artifacts: data pipelines, Dataflows Gen2, semantic models, and datamarts.
 Tenant admins can now use the Purview auditing portal to find any call made to a connection, including both failed and successful calls to create, delete, update, or use connections.
 For each connection, users can find all connections by querying:

 - Time period
-- User (using the user object ID to query the user name through Microsoft Graph)
 - Data source name
 - Data source path
 - Data source kind